 You should be aware that the threshold for entering the programming environment with this language is quite high.
 For beginners, the OOP principles and the verbose syntax are usually a hard nut to crack.
 Nevertheless, Objective-C shouldn’t be difficult to learn for those who are familiar with C-based programming languages, e.g. C# or Java, and advanced object-oriented languages, e.g. Python or Ruby.
 A sufficient amount of documentation and tutorials are available to master Objective-C as well.

-Obj-C is used to code applications for any Apple device, be it an iPhone, Mac, Apple Watch or even CarPlay.
+Obj-C is used to code applications for any Apple device, be it an iPhone, Mac, Apple Watch, or even CarPlay.
 So, Objective-C developers will be in great demand for at least another five years or more.

-Swift vs. Objective-C are similar in their basic concepts such as extensible programming, dynamic dispatch and late binding.
+Swift and Objective-C are similar in their basic concepts such as extensible programming, dynamic dispatch and late binding.
 The difference is that Swift has borrowed positive features from Objective-C and C++, and abandoned outdated and complex elements.
 This significantly influenced the speed of development.

-- Generics and higher-order functions make the code more reusable
+- Generics and higher-order functions make the code more reusable.

-- Three-character-long keywords make the syntax less verbose
+- Three-character-long keywords make the syntax less verbose.

 As a result, programmers can write fewer lines of code than in Objective-C to achieve the same quality and functionality.
 Using Swift, you can prevent a large number of crashes and speed up the development.